compbiocore/refchef/docs/usage.md

 ### `refchef-cook`
 This command will read a `master.yaml` located in the `github-directory` path from the config file.
 The `master.yaml` file contains a list of references, as well as metadata, and commands necessary to download them (see example below).
+The `master.yaml` file stores all the information about a reference that is downloaded or will be downloaded.
+When `refchef-cook -e` is executed, the references in the master file that are not installed in the path provided in the config file will be downloaded.

 Arguments:
-`--exectue, -e`: will execute all commands listed in the `master.yaml` for each reference, if reference doesn't exist in the location provided in the config file.
+`--execute, -e`: will execute all commands listed in the `master.yaml` for each reference, if reference doesn't exist in the location provided in the config file.
 `--new, -n`: path to a new yaml file containing other references to be downloaded and appended to the `master.yaml`.
 `--update, -u`: whether to update the remote git repository with the new `master.yaml`.